TotallyNotChase/typeclass-interface-pattern/README.md

 ```
 **NOTE**: The ellipsis (`...`) here does not denote variable arguments - it simply is a placeholder for more arguments.
 In real implementations, this should be replaced with the exact arguments of the expected functions.
 One wrapper function must be defined for every typeclass function, as dicussed in the [core-idea](#core-idea) section.

-This is very similar to the `T_to_TypeclassName` above.
+This is very similar to the `T_to_TypeclassName_inst` above.
 But with a touch more "features".
 ```c
 ReturnType (*const func_name_)(T* self, ...) = (func_name_f);
 (void)func_name_;